shakacode/react_on_rails/react_on_rails_pro/docs/vm-renderer/basics.md

    1. If setting the port, ensure the port uses `process.env.PORT` so it will use port number provided by **Heroku** environment.
 The default is to use the env value RENDERER_PORT if available. (*TODO: Need to check on this*)
    2. Set password in your configuration to something like `process.env.RENDERER_PASSWORD` and configure the corresponding **ENV variable** on your **Heroku** dyno so the `config/initializers/react_on_rails_pro.rb` uses this value.
 3. Run deployment process (usually by pushing changes to **Git** repo associated with created **Heroku** app).
-4. Once deployment process is finished, renderer should start listening at somethting like `renderer-test.herokuapp.com` host.
+4. Once deployment process is finished, the renderer should start listening to something like `renderer-test.herokuapp.com` host.

 ## Deploy react_on_rails application to Heroku

 1. Create your **Heroku** app for `react_on_rails`.
 2. Configure your app to communicate with renderer app you've created above.
 Put the following to your `initializers/react_on_rails_pro` (assuming you have **SSL** certificate uploaded to your renderer **Heroku** app or you use **Heroku** wildcard certificate under `*.herokuapp.com`) and configure corresponding **ENV variable** for the render_url and/or password on your **Heroku** dyno.
 3. Run deployment process (usually by pushing changes to **Git** repo associated with created **Heroku** app).
-4. Once deployment process is finshed, all rendering requests form your `react_on_rails` app should be served by `<your-heroku-app>.herokuapp.com` app via **HTTPS**.
+4. Once deployment process is finished, all rendering requests form your `react_on_rails` app should be served by `<your-heroku-app>.herokuapp.com` app via **HTTPS**.

 ## Upgrading